 What you can do now

-- Use the Code and supporting guide to make sure you’re paying employees correctly.
+- Download and use the Code and supporting guide to make sure you’re paying employees correctly.

 - Use our free tools and resources, including our calculators to check pay rates.